jac99/RadarLoc/README.md

 After loading datasets you need to:
-1. Generate downsampled radar scan images for training/evaluation of our RadarLoc method (scans are downsampled to 384x128 resolution) and (optionally) for evaluation of ScanContext method (scans are downsampled to 120x40 resolution).
+1. Generate downsampled radar scan images for training/evaluation of our RadarLoc method (scans are downsampled to 384x128 resolution) and for evaluation of ScanContext method (scans are downsampled to 120x40 resolution).
 Run `downsample_radar_scans.py --dataset_root <dataset_root_path> --dataset <mulran|robotcar>` script in `scripts` folder.
 Run the script twice to process two datasets (MulRan and RobotCar Radar).
 Downsampled radar scans will be saved as .png images in `polar_384_128` and `polar_120_40` subolfers in each traversal.